Morrisville Food Co-op is committed to community!

 Application Process:

-Five recipients for the program are chosen via voting by Co-op members as part of the annual meeting held in October.
-All organizations that applied will be contacted in November regarding the member voting outcome.
+Six recipients for the program are chosen via voting by Co-op members as part of the annual meeting held in the Fall.
+All organizations that applied will be contacted in following the Annual Meeting regarding the member voting outcome.

-The Co-op’s responsibility is to raise awareness of the sponsored organization: Information on nonprofit recipient will be provided on the in-store bulletin board, on signage at the point of sale, on our website, in the Co-op eNewsletter, and on social media.
+The Co-op’s responsibility is to raise awareness of the sponsored organization: Information on nonprofit recipient will be provided on signage at the point of sale, on our website, in the Co-op eNewsletter, and on social media.

 * Each collection period runs for two months: